View Poker TDA Rules, Procedures, & Addendum

 64: Lost and Found Chips

-Lost and found chips will be taken out of play and returned to tournament inventory.
+Lost and found chips for which ownership cannot be determined will be taken out of play and returned to tournament inventory.

 65: Accidentally Killed / Fouled / Exposed Hands